 However, a further look at our telemetry revealed older installers that have been compromised, this time aimed at Windows OS.
 Version 2.2.0 and 2.2.1 (both built on November 23, 2021), had similar additions to the electron-main.js file.

 We saw that one executable, one dynamic link library (DLL), and one binary file were being downloaded into the temporary directory before running the executable.
 This is the typical way that this threat actor loads its files, exploiting DLL side-loading vulnerabilities in legitimate and usually signed executables.
-In this case, the exploited executable belongs to the DESlock+ product, as described last year when we analysed another Iron Tiger campaign, using malware HyperBro.
+In this case, the exploited executable belongs to the DESlock+ product, as described last year when we analyzed another Iron Tiger campaign, using malware HyperBro.

 The rshell executable is a standard backdoor and implements functions typical of similar backdoors: